 "Ministers emphasized that HFCs are greenhouse gases covered under the UNFCCC and its Kyoto Protocol and shall accordingly be addressed in accordance with its principles and provisions.
 They agreed to work multilaterally to find an agreed way forward on this issue."
-156
+166

-- 10 July 2013, the U.S.-China Climate Change Working Group agreed to work together to "implement the agreement on hydrofluorocarbons (HFCs) reached by President Obama and President Xi at their meeting on June 8, 2013, in Sunnylands, California."157 - 12 July 2013, fourteen Pacific small island developing states (SIDS) called for action under the Montreal Protocol to phase down HFCs.
-In the Nadi Outcome Document of the Pacific SIDS Regional Preparatory Meeting for the Third International Conference on Small Island Developing States, these fourteen nations "agreed that the Montreal Protocol be utilized to undertake the gradual phasedown of production and consumption of HFCs called for in the Rio + 20 outcome document, The Future We Want."158 - 3 September 2013, the 33 State partners of the CCAC and the European Commission agreed to "work toward a phasedown in the production and consumption of HFCs under the Montreal Protocol."
-The Coalition's State partners also agreed to "adopt domestic approaches to encourage climate-friendly HFC alternative technologies," and to "work with international standards organizations to revise their standards to include climate-friendly HFC alternatives."159 - 6 September 2013, on the margins of the G20 Summit in St. Petersburg, Chinese President Xi Jinping and U.S. President Barack Obama agreed to open formal negotiations on the amendment to phase down HFCs under the Montreal Protocol:
+- 10 July 2013, the U.S.-China Climate Change Working Group agreed to work together to "implement the agreement on hydrofluorocarbons (HFCs) reached by President Obama and President Xi at their meeting on June 8, 2013, in Sunnylands, California."167 - 12 July 2013, fourteen Pacific small island developing states (SIDS) called for action under the Montreal Protocol to phase down HFCs.
+In the Nadi Outcome Document of the Pacific SIDS Regional Preparatory Meeting for the Third International Conference on Small Island Developing States, these fourteen nations "agreed that the Montreal Protocol be utilized to undertake the gradual phasedown of production and consumption of HFCs called for in the Rio + 20 outcome document, The Future We Want."168 - 3 September 2013, the 33 State partners of the CCAC and the European Commission agreed to "work toward a phasedown in the production and consumption of HFCs under the Montreal Protocol."
+The Coalition's State partners also agreed to "adopt domestic approaches to encourage climate-friendly HFC alternative technologies," and to "work with international standards organizations to revise their standards to include climate-friendly HFC alternatives."169 - 6 September 2013, on the margins of the G20 Summit in St. Petersburg, Chinese President Xi Jinping and U.S. President Barack Obama agreed to open formal negotiations on the amendment to phase down HFCs under the Montreal Protocol:

 "We reaffirm our announcement on June 8, 2013 that the United States and China agreed to work together and with other countries through multilateral approaches that include using the expertise and institutions of the Montreal Protocol to phase down the production and consumption of HFCs, while continuing to include HFCs within the scope of UNFCCC and its Kyoto Protocol provisions for accounting and reporting of emissions.
 We emphasize the importance of the Montreal Protocol, including as a next step through the establishment of an open-ended contact group to consider all relevant issues, including financial and technology support to Article 5 developing countries, cost effectiveness, safety of substitutes, environmental benefits, and an amendment.
-We reiterate our firm commitment to work together and with other countries to agree on a multilateral solution."160 complementary to efforts under the UNFCCC, including using the expertise and institutions of the Montreal Protocol to phase down the production and consumption of HFCs, while retaining HFCs within the scope of the UNFCCC and its Kyoto Protocol for accounting and reporting of emissions:
+We reiterate our firm commitment to work together and with other countries to agree on a multilateral solution."170 6 September 2013, the leaders of the world's twenty largest economies, as well as heads of State from six invited observer States, expressed their support in the St. Petersburg G20 Leaders' Declaration for initiatives that are complementary to efforts under the UNFCCC, including using the expertise and institutions of the Montreal Protocol to phase down the production and consumption of HFCs, while retaining HFCs within the scope of the UNFCCC and its Kyoto Protocol for accounting and reporting of emissions: